 2. The Law of the German Federal Republic shall apply.
 Application of the United Nations International Trade Law is excluded.

-3. Provided there is no indication to the contrary in the order confirmation, place of execution shall be our place of business.
+3. Provided there is no indication to the contrary in the order confirmation, the place of execution shall be our place of business.

 4. Should individual provisions of these terms and conditions be invalid, then the validity of the remaining provisions as of the contract itself shall not thereby be affected.
-Should a provision be invalid in part or in whole, then the parties shall immediately endeavour to achieve the commercial success sought by means of the invalid provision in another fashion that is legally permissible.
+Should a provision be invalid in part or in whole, then the parties shall immediately endeavor to achieve the commercial success sought by means of the invalid provision in another fashion that is legally permissible.